Working with Shapes in PowerPoint

 - Select the shape.

-- Pick a new shape to replace it.
+- Choose a new shape from the list.

 Adding Text to Shapes

-Click inside the shape and start typing.
-Use the Home tab to adjust font, size, or text color.
+Click inside a shape and start typing.
+Use the Home tab to change font, size, alignment, and text color.

-Shapes give you creative control to make your slides visually clear and appealing.
-By combining styles, colors, and effects, you can create presentations that stand out while staying easy to read.
+Shapes give you full creative control in PowerPoint.
+By adjusting styles, colors, outlines, and effects, you can design slides that are visually appealing, well-structured, and easy to understand.

 No comments: